5 STEPS FOR GETTING CREDIT FOR YOUR INTERNSHIP

 Ask if you can earn credit for an internship placement, and how.
 If your school grants credit for internships, then ask for the list of requirements.
 For example, your university may have rules about the number of hours you must complete, the type of internship position, or about your internship host company.

 If your school or major will not grant credit directly, ask if you can transfer credit from another university.
+The Intern Group provides a transcript option through our partnership with Florida A&M University and you may be eligible to earn transfer credit.
 Again, you should ask your advisor for a list of requirements - for example, your university may regulate the number of credit hours, or may require a certain type of grade (letter or pass-fail.)

 For more information about this option, read the FAQ below, or ask your Admissions Officer in step 2.